jakejacobsen975/Mapreduce-Practicum/README.md

 ## Commands

-Because github does not alow transfers of data that are larger then 100 MB here it where I got the data.
+Because github does not allow transfers of data that are larger then 100 MB here it where I got the data.

 https://www.kaggle.com/datasets/sudalairajkumar/daily-temperature-of-major-cities?resource=download